AppStateESS/canopy3/docs/Template.md

 <?=$t->wrap('greeting', '<p class="special-greeting">', '</p>')?>
 ```

 The first parameter is the name of the variable.
 Second and third parameter are what will print on the left and right respectively.
+If the value is blank and ``emptyWarning`` is true, just the warning will print, not the wrapper.

 ## Working with array values